The tropical $n$-gonal construction: Tropical abelian varieties

 \subsection{Tropical Jacobians}

-Let $\Gamma$ be a tropical curve.
+Let $\Gamma$ be a tropical curve (which is assumed smooth as always).
 Given an oriented model $G$ of $\Ga$, the simplicial chain group $C_1(G,\ZZ)$ is the free abelian group on the edges of $G$, containing the simplicial homology group $H_1(G,\ZZ)$.
 These groups fit into a directed system with respect to refinements of models (see~\cite{baker2011metric} for details), and we denote the direct limit by $C_1(\Ga,\ZZ)$.
 The images of the $H_1(G,\ZZ)$ are all equal and are denoted $H_1(\Ga,\ZZ)$.

-There is a natural isomorphism $H_1(\Ga,\ZZ)\to \Omega^1_{\Ga}$ sending a cycle $\sum a_e\, e$ to the $1$-form $\sum a_e \,de$.
+There is a natural isomorphism $d:H_1(\Ga,\ZZ)\to \Omega^1_{\Ga}(\Ga)$ sending a cycle $\sum a_e\, e$ to the $1$-form $\sum a_e \,de$.
 In addition, the \emph{integration pairing}